Is hacking cheating?

 - ensure the credibility of the service broadcaster (read the comments, contact the player-buyers may also be relevant);

-Note that these actions do not, in any way, prevent a malware attack.
-They can only, in some cases, “limit the damages”.
+Note that these actions do not, in any way, prevent a malware attack, but can only, in some cases, “limit the damages”.
 The best thing, in terms of cybersecurity, is not to take this kind of risk…